adouche/adouche.github.io/docs/corrected/KERNEL.md

 ---

-Or, alternatively, one can combine previous commands into one:
+Alternatively, you can combine previous commands into one:

 ```shell
 ...